openvinotoolkit/model_server/docs/model_server_rest_api.md

 ## Predict API <a name="predict"></a>
 **Description**

-Sends requests via TensorFlow Serving RESTful API using images in numpy array or binary format.
+Sends requests via TensorFlow Serving RESTful API using images in NumPy array or binary format.
 It displays performance statistics and optionally the model accuracy.

 **URL**
 ```